aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 Think of Romeo's reaction when he first entered the party.
 Also, how do you think Juliet is feeling because she kissed a man the first night she met him?

-31. *WHat is Romeo's reaction when he first glimpses Juliet at the party?*
+31. *What is Romeo's reaction when he first glimpses Juliet at the party?*

-What did he do when he first entered the party? what did he ask the serving man?
+What did he do when he first entered the party?
+What did he ask the serving man?

 32. *How does Romeo get Juliet to kiss him?*

-What does Roemo say when he kisses Juliet?
+What does Romeo say when he kisses Juliet?
 What does he compare their lips to?

-## Act 2, Scene 1.